Radio Foorti

 Radio Foorti is a Bangladeshi FM radio station.
-The station went live on 22 September 2006, and is currently available in Dhaka, Chattogram, Sylhet.
-Rajshahi, Khulna, Barishal, Mymensingh, Cox's Bazar, Bogura, Noakhali and Kushtia.
+The station went live on 22 September 2006, and is currently available in Dhaka, Chittagong, Sylhet.
+Rajshahi, Khulna, Barisal, Mymensingh, Cox's Bazar, Bogra, Noakhali and Kushtia.
 It has popularized the role of radio jockey in Bangladesh.

 Info

 Radio Foorti hit the airwaves on 21 September 2006, in Dhaka at a frequency of 98.4 MHz.
-It later changed the frequency to 88.0 MHz by September, 2007.
-It went on air in Chittagong in July, 2007 at 98.4 MHz and in Sylhet on February 1, 2008, at 89.8 MHz.
+It later changed the frequency to 88.0 MHz by September 2007.
+It went on air in Chittagong in July 2007 at 98.4 MHz and in Sylhet on 1 February 2008, at 89.8 MHz.
 At present Radio Foorti is transmitting at 88.0 MHz all over Bangladesh.
 Now Radio Foorti is broadcasting across ten cities and their adjoining areas.
-Radio Foorti has separate stations in Dhaka, Chattogram, Sylhet.
-Rajshahi, Khulna, Barishal, Mymensingh, Cox's Bazar, Bogura and Noakhali.
+Radio Foorti has separate stations in Dhaka, Chittagong, Sylhet.
+Rajshahi, Khulna, Barihal, Mymensingh, Cox's Bazar, Bogra and Noakhali.

 Radio Foorti celebrated one decade in the industry on 27 September 2016.

-Radio foorti is also available to its worldwide listeners through the Radio Foorti App, available in the play store and the app store.
+Radio Foorti is also available for worldwide listeners through the Radio Foorti App.